superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/services.rst

-For example, if the host name is: ``subdomain.example.com`` the TenantContext will first resolve the subdomain from the host matching agains provided in parameters file domain, and then it will try to find the object of instance :ref:`component_tenant_context-tenant-interface` in the storage.
+For example, if the host name is: ``subdomain.example.com`` the TenantContext will first resolve the subdomain from the host matching agains provided in parameters file domain, and then it will try to find the object of instance :ref:`component_tenant_context_tenant-context-interface` in the storage.
 When found, it will return tenant object.

 You can also set current tenant in the context, so whenever you request to get current tenant from the context it will return you the object you set. ``setTenant`` method is used to set the tenant.
-It accepts as a first parameter object of type :ref:`component_tenant_context-tenant-interface`.
+It accepts as a first parameter object of type :ref:`component_tenant_context_tenant-context-interface`.

 .. _bundle_tenant_router_tenant-router: